Prerequisites for an effective Swish

 Christina’s story is not well known in the NLP community.
-Most people learn the Standard Swish first, as a stand alone format.
-They learn to use the Distance Swish separately, to accommodate subjects who find it difficult to use the Standard Swish.
+Most people learn the Standard Swish first, as a stand-alone format.
+They learn to use the Distance Swish separately to accommodate subjects who find it difficult to use the Standard Swish.
 At most, students may be told to ask which format a subject prefers and use that.
-The frame is generally restricted to presenting a pre-packed format of a standard or distance swish so that students can follow the recipe and get a result.
+The frame is generally restricted to presenting a pre-packaged format of a standard or distance swish so that students can follow the recipe and get a result.
 In this impoverished model, students are not given the whole pattern, nor are they invited to begin the process with a submodality elicitation to establish their individual subjects’ own analogue driver submodalities.

 Prerequisite skills and knowledge

 - Students should be competent in rapport, sensory acuity, calibration, and the use of visual, auditory, and kinaesthetic representational systems.

 - Students should be familiar with eliciting submodalities and submodality changes in visual, auditory, and kinaesthetic representational systems.